US Postal Service (USPS) Accident Clains in Arizona

 Accidents can happen to anyone, including our neighborhood postal carriers, the truckers driving 18-wheelers hauling mail across our highways, and even the pilots of aircraft transporting packages to and from our coasts.
 If you have been involved with an accident with a USPS truck or other vehicle, you could be entitled to compensation for injuries you suffered during the crash.

 The Phillips Law Group believes that injury victims deserve justice.
 Although the Postal Service and its representatives may offer what sounds like a generous settlement, they want to give victims the bare minimum for the damages they have suffered.
-With the help of an Arizona truck accident law firm, victims like you have the benefit of expert testimony, trial experience and other legal resources to help determine the past and future costs of their injuries.
+With the help of a Phoenix truck accident attorney, victims like you have the benefit of expert testimony, trial experience and other legal resources to help determine the past and future costs of their injuries.

 We pursue justice for Arizona traffic accident victims through our offices in Tucson and the Phoenix metro area, where we accept clients from the following cities and towns: